Church of San Frediano in Montignoso

 In the silence and beauty of these landscapes, the faithful and visitors can experience great spirituality and recollection

 The small building has a single nave and lacks an apse.
 The chancel is preceded by a large arch supported by two massive columns, slightly leaning toward the outer walls of the building.
-Surmounted by capitals carved with anthropomorphic and plant motifs, the columns probably came from the ancient parish church of Pisignano, a church of which there are records between the 11th and 12th centuries but which must have lost its plebeian functions to the castle parish by 1400.
+Surmounted by capitals carved with anthropomorphic and plant motifs, the columns probably come from the ancient parish church of Pisignano, a church of which there are records between the 11th and 12th centuries but which by 1400 must have lost its plebeian functions in favor of the castle parish.

 Finally, since 2011 Montignoso has been recognized as a diocesan sanctuary and is a pilgrimage destination.
 In the silence and beauty of these landscapes, the faithful and visitors can experience great spirituality and recollection.